 I never intended to go into the art world.
 After finishing my degree, while applying for jobs in advertising, I took up a temporary admin job at Sotheby’s.
 In those days, Sotheby’s was a unique place and I found the combination of expertise, great beauty and eccentricity quite intoxicating.
 As I got to see and learn more about world-class art and meet people from the international art world, I became hooked.
 With its constant evolution, the art world can never be a boring place to be and I am constantly learning.

 That’s easy.
 The day my daughter was born.

 I had been thinking for a while about how to be more creative, personal and to use my varied experience in a wider context.
 We were in Venice for the opening of the Biennale, walking around historical palazzi viewing world-class modern and contemporary art.
 We started to ask ourselves why art fairs had to be so formulaic - white tents, booths and bright lights.
 Wasn’t there room for an art fair where the setting and the the curation were as creatively pleasurable as the art on show?
 This is what drove the creation of Eye of the Collector.

 Be strong, be brave, listen and learn.

-The spa.
-Of course.
+The spa, of course.
 After a long day at the fair, having walked up and down stairs a hundred times, there is really no better place in London to relax and rejuvenate.
-I am also very partial to a glass of rose in the courtyard garden, a hidden gem in the middle of London.
+I am also very partial to a glass of rosé in The Garden, a hidden gem in the middle of London.

 Minjung Kim, The Street, 2019, Mixed media on mulberry Hanji paper, 98 x 138 cm.
 Courtesy of Patrick Heide Contemporary Art @patrickheideca